drug-design/course/docs/chapters/molecular-graphics.md

 #### Algorithm 1

-First steps in computer graphics were very disappointing.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/algorithm-1-3ccf8bb5'><i class='fa fa-play' aria-hidden='true'></i></button>First steps in computer graphics were very disappointing.
 The following represents an attempt made in 1967 to represent the surface of a molecule with relatively advanced graphic displays based on successive sections of its volume.
 *[nce]: New Chemical Entity: a compound not previously described.